ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IMissileRocketProp.rst

 IMissileRocketProp
 ==================

-.. py:class:: IMissileRocketProp
+.. py:class:: ansys.stk.core.stkobjects.aviator.IMissileRocketProp

    object

    Interface used to access the Rocket propulsion options for a missile.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: IMissileRocketProp

 Overview
 --------